Portfolio

 Model Predictive Curiosity [paper] [poster]

-Final report and poster for Stanford’s PSYCH 240A: Curiosity in Artificial Intelligence (Spring 2022)
+Final report and poster for PSYCH 240A: Curiosity in Artificial Intelligence (Spring 2022)

-Proposed Model Predictive Curiosity (MPCu) to optimize for high-curiosity action values and enrich multi-object interactions in a Box2D environment.
+Model Predictive Curiosity (MPCu) optimizes for high-curiosity action values and enriches multi-object interactions in a Box2D environment.

 Topics: Curiosity-Based Models, Model-Based Reinforcement Learning, Representation Learning, Self-Supervised Learning